dhemery/DHE-Modules/modules/upstage.md

     Either unipolar control voltage (0 to 10V) or bipolar control voltage (-5 to 5V).

-    The _LEVEL_ knob is modulated by the **CV** input.
-    The modulation is calibrated so that:
-    - A 0V _CV_ signal yields the value
-        of the knob's current position.
-    - A 5V _CV_ signal yields the value
-        as if the knob were rotated 50% clockwise
-        of its actual position.
-    - A -5V _CV_ signal yields the value
-        as if the knob were rotated 50% counterclockwise
-        of its actual position.

 - **WAIT button:**
     Suppresses triggers
     from both the _TRIG_ input and the _TRIG_ button.